jeroennoten/Laravel-AdminLTE/README.md

 - __`right_sidebar_push`__

-  Enables/Disables push content instead of overlay for the right sidebar.
+  Enables/Disables push the content instead of overlay for the right sidebar.

 - __`right_sidebar_scrollbar_theme`__